-- Digital experience monitoring – understanding the availability and performance of real and synthetic users.
+- Digital experience monitoring – understanding the availability and performance experienced by users.

 - Application discovery, tracing and diagnostics – discovering application services, tracing transactions through the infrastructure, and deep insight into code execution.
 (This new dimension used to be three separate but interlinked dimensions.)

 - Application analytics – automating the isolation and analysis of performance bottlenecks and fault domains.

 Beyond the helpful simplification of the dimensions, there’s another interesting change to Gartner’s definition; it now explicitly calls out requirements for specific technology platforms.
 Included are web and mobile, HTTP, Java and .NET; by omission, all others are excluded.

 “Traditional” APM architectures